pgEdge/cli/cli/README.md

 spock - Logical and multi-Active PostgreSQL node configuration

-ace - The Anti-Chaos Engine to help prove your active-active nodes are in sync.
+ace - The Active Consistency Engine to help prove your active-active nodes are in sync.

 db - Configure and control Postgres Databases